David Wells (medium): Early life

-Television and Media
+Television and media

-Besides featuring on the Most Haunted series, Wells' have also appeared on Jane Goldman Investigates and Psychic Interactive.
-He also serves as the official astrologer for NOW, the Scottish Daily Record and Spirit and Destiny Magazine.
-He was the astrologer for the Metro newspaper.
-Wells was also the main astrologer for UK national tabloid, the Daily Mirror.
-Before working as a medium, he served in the Royal Navy.
+Wells has appeared on Jane Goldman Investigates and Psychic Interactive.
+He serves as the official astrologer for NOW, the Scottish Daily Record and Spirit and Destiny Magazine.
+He was the astrologer for the Metro newspaper and the main astrologer for the Daily Mirror.

 Most Haunted

 Wells was a guest medium on Most Haunted in 2004, during the episode filmed at the Greengate Brewery, along with the then resident medium Derek Acorah and London's resident parapsychologist Matthew Smith.
 He then took over Acorah's position on the show.